ArthurPieri/arthurpieri.github.io/content/Python - Mutable and Immutable types.md

 ---
-title: "Python - Mutable and Immutable types"
+title: Python - Mutable and Immutable types
-author: "Arthur Pieri"
+author: Arthur Pieri
 tags:
   - python
   - data-engineering
+  - coding
+keywords:
+  - python
+  - coding
+  - data engineering
 ---
-#python #coding #data-engineering

 While programming in Python, have you ever found a variable that changed its value seemly out of the blue?
 Perhaps you found someone else's code that passes a variable to a function but returns nothing, and still, the variable was changed outside that function?
 Or have you just heard about that concept and want to learn more?